ToucanToco/weaverbird/README.md

 Once the server is started, you should be able to open the `http://localhost:3000` in your favorite browser and enjoy!

+### Mongo back-end

+The default back-end for the playground is a small server passing queries to MongoDB.

 The `server.js` script reads the `playground/playground.config.json` config file to know which database should be queried or which http port should be used.
 If you want to customize these values, either edit this json file or override each